-The Head teacher is responsible for making sure that medicines are stored and disposed of safely.
+The Head teacher is responsible for making sure that medicines are stored and disposed of safely but may discharge these duties to a member of staff with responsibility for this as part of a wider role.

-- Large volumes of medicines should not be stored. - Staff will only store, supervise and administer medicine that has been prescribed for an individual child. - Medicines should be stored strictly in accordance with product instructions, (paying particular note to temperature) and in the original container in which dispensed. - Staff will ensure that the supplied container is clearly labelled with the name of the child, the name and dose of the medicine, and the frequency of administration.
-This should be easy if medicines are only accepted in the original container as dispensed by a pharmacist in accordance with the prescriber's instructions.

-- Where a child needs two or more prescribed medicines, each should be in a separate container, and a separate set of forms completed for each one (i.e. Forms AM1, AM2 and AM3) - Non-healthcare staff should never transfer medicines from their original containers. - Children should know where their own medicines are stored, and who holds the key. - All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away.
+- Large volumes of medicines should not be stored. - Staff will only store, supervise and administer medicine that has been prescribed for an individual child. - Medicines should be stored strictly in accordance with product instructions, (paying particular note to temperature and open date/use by dates) and in the original container in which dispensed. - Staff will ensure that the supplied container is clearly labelled with the name of the child, the name and dose of the medicine, and the frequency of administration.
+This should be easy if medicines are only accepted in the original container as dispensed by a pharmacist in accordance with the prescriber's instructions. - Where a child needs two or more prescribed medicines, each should be in a separate container, and a separate set of forms completed for each one. - Staff should never transfer or decant medicines from their original containers. - Children should know where their own medicines are stored, and who holds the key. - All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to children and should not be locked away.
 Each classroom will have an accessible, clearly labelled, sealed box or bum-bag in which to store these emergency medicines. - Other non-emergency medicines should be kept in a secure cabinet in the office or in a locked fridge where they are not accessible to children.
 The keys for which will be held by office staff. - Certain medicines need to be refrigerated.
 They should be kept in a locked refrigerator containing no food etc. to prevent cross-contamination. - In the event of educational visits, medicines should be stored in a lockable bag or box and kept under the supervision of an adult.
 A thermal bag containing a freeze-block should be used to store temperature sensitive medications whilst on educational visits.
 The special medical requirements of children should always be noted by the educational visit co-ordinator clearly on the event risk assessment, and shared with those staff taking part in the visit.
 It should never be assumed that staff are aware of children's individual medical needs. - When no longer required, medicines should be returned to the parent to arrange for safe disposal, never to be disposed of by academy staff. - Any sharps instruments required in the administration of medical procedures should be disposed of in a medical sharps container, and collected regularly by a sanitation company. - Children who are transported to / from the academy should not carry their own medication on the journey to or from the academy.
-Parents of transported children are responsible for delivering and collecting medicines to/from the academy, or should make their own arrangements with the LA transport team. - LA transport teams are responsible for producing their own transport health care plan for any child they transport who requires emergency medical treatment, and this should be completed by agreement with the parent/carers.
+Parents of transported children are responsible for delivering and collecting medicines to/from the academy, or should make their own arrangements with the LA transport team.

+• LA transport teams are responsible for producing their own transport health care plan for any child they transport who requires emergency medical treatment, and this should be completed by agreement with the parent/carers.